mbaris/webdev/README.md

 # Web Developer Bootcamp Notes
 Assignments and exercises from webdev course on udemy by Colt Steele They go from really basic to more complex
-This also provides me a way to get used to Sublime text plugins like PlainTasks and Emmet
+This also provides me a way to get used to Sublime Text plugins like PlainTasks and Emmet

 [PlainTask TODO list](https://raw.githubusercontent.com/mbaris/webdev/master/project.TODO)